-As the current pandemic has brought tourism in most countries to a standstill, Paul Cook, from the U.K., was forced to take a break from his scuba diving instructor job in the Philippines, so he transitioned to teaching English online.
-We interviewed him to learn about the details of this career shift and about his new teaching job with an online tutoring company based in Russia.
+As the pandemic brought tourism in most countries to a standstill, Paul Cook, from the U.K., was forced to take a break from his scuba diving instructor job in the Philippines, so he transitioned to teaching English online.
+He shared the details of this career shift and talked about his new teaching job with an online tutoring company based in Russia.

 Why did you decide to globe-trot as a dive instructor?